christophergandrud/GreenBook/README.md

 The **R** source code for the analyses, tables, and empirical graphs are in this repository's *Analysis* folder.

-> They must be run in the sequence in which they appear in the paper.
+> Note: these source code files must be run in the sequence in which they appear in the paper.